oestrich/ex_venture/docs/docker.md

 ### Docker

-This environment has been tested with [Docker For Mac][docker-for-mac] `18.06.0-ce` on OSX 10.13.6, but should be compatible with most versions 18.02 and above, as long as they support the included Docker-Compose syntax and its version as noted below.
+This environment has been tested with [Docker For Mac][docker-for-mac] `18.06.0-ce` on OSX 10.13.6 and Arch Linux, but should be compatible with most versions 18.02 and above, as long as they support the included Docker-Compose syntax and its version as noted below.

 ### Docker-Compose